dbeley/lastfm_pg/README.md

 ## Template

-The posted tweets will follow the template.
-See the tweet_template.txt file for an example.
+The posted tweets will follow a template.
+See `tweet_template.txt` for an example.

 Available variables :